tsenying/CarND-Vehicle-Detection/README.md

 The classifier is pre-trained with images known to be cars or non-cars.

 Vehicle detection processing steps in order are:
-1. Image Feature Extraction
+1. Image **feature extraction**
-2. Feature Classification
+2. Feature **Classification** of image features
-	What classifier to use
-3. Scaling and Sliding Window
+3. **Detection** at different positions and scales
-	Vehicles appear at different scales depending on distance from camera
+	Vehicles appear at different scales depending on distance, and different positions on road surface.
-4. Frame History Influence
+4. Vehicle position **History Influence**
 	Past vehicle location indicates future location.

 ##1.
 Feature Extraction: Histogram of Oriented Gradients (HOG), Spatial Binning, Color Histogram